-The discharge, also known as return flow, decant water, or overflow, contains material that does not settle out in the hopper, such as fine-grain sediment (silt and clay particles), aeration bubbles, dissolved substances, detritus, and plankton.
+The discharge, also known as return-flow, decant water, or overflow, contains material that does not settle out in the hopper such as fine-grain sediment (silt and clay particles), aeration bubbles, dissolved substances, detritus, and plankton.
 It may also contain larger-size aggregates.
 Due to these characteristics, a visible plume (turbidity) may occur around the barge while the discharge is taking place.
 Based on the equipment and methods used for sand mining within the Estuary, commercial sand characteristically ranges in size from approximately 1 mm to 12 mm (1/2 inch), with larger and smaller particles discharged overboard.
 No chemicals or other materials are added to the overflow plume during sand mining.
+Hanson has estimated that it discharges approximately 3,034,435 gallons (15,024 cy) of decant water containing about 1.2 cy of fine-grain suspended sediment per mining event.
 Lind has estimated that it discharges approximately 1,080,750 gallons (5,241 cy) of decant water containing about 0.4 cy of fine-grain suspended sediment per mining event.

-Once mining is completed, the barge is taken to one of Lind's sand yard offloading sites located in Petaluma, Napa, or Collinsville.
+Once mining is completed, the barge is taken to a site for offloading.
 Appendix A shows sand yard locations in the Bay Area.
-At the offloading site, a conveyer belt mounted on the barge is lowered and moved to the side of the barge, where an excavator or front-end loader transfers the sand from the hopper onto the barge conveyor belt, which leads to a shore-side conveyor system that dumps the sand into a pile for distribution.
-Lind does not wash the sand with fresh water or process it in any other way prior to delivery to its customers.
+The Sand Merchant can either offload using a conveyor offloading system (dry offload), or hydraulically offload by re-slurrying the cargo and pumping the sand ashore (wet offload).
+The J5200 exclusively uses a conveyor dry offloading system.
+Sand used in concrete must be washed using fresh water before delivery to the customer.
+This is necessary to produce a sand product with a chloride content appropriate for concrete, generally 0.006% chloride or less by weight of cement.
+Hanson conducts sand washing at its sand yards in Oakland and San Francisco; Lind does not wash the sand with fresh water or process it in any other way prior to delivery to its customers.
 Sand yards in the Bay Area are relatively small (typically 4-5 acres) and have limited capability to stockpile or store sand for an extended period.
 Therefore, sand mining in the Estuary is conducted in response to short-term demand.
+The wastewater discharges from Bay Area sand yards are currently regulated under the Water Board's General Permit for Aggregate Mining and Sand Washing/Offloading Facilities, Order.
+No. R2-2008-0011.
 Stormwater discharges from Bay Area sand yards, which are not otherwise commingled with wastewater, are regulated under the statewide NPDES Industrial Stormwater General Permit (NPDES Permit No. CAS000001).
 As such, they are not addressed in this Order.

 D. Regulatory Status: Sand mining decant or overflow water discharges are currently regulated under Water Board Order No. 95-177, as amended by Order No. 00-048, adopted on August 25, 1995, and June 21, 2000, respectively.
-Lind has submitted an application to the Water Board to reissue WDRs and issue a Certification to mine sand in Middle Ground Shoal in Suisun Bay for ten years (2015 - 2025).
+Suisun Associates has submitted an application to the Water Board to reissue WDRs and issue Certification to mine sand in Suisun Bay for ten years (2015 - 2025).

-In addition to obtaining WDRs/ Certification and a permit from the U.S Army Corps of Engineers (Corps) under section 10 of the Rivers and Harbors Act of 1899, Lind must also obtain and comply with the following approvals/permits for the project:
+In addition to obtaining the Water Board WDRs/ Certification and a permit from the U.S Army Corps of Engineers (Corps) under section 10 of the Rivers and Harbors Act of 1899, Suisun Associates must also obtain and comply with the following approvals/permits for the project: